 Martins Zvidrins is a sky runner.
 He travels the world not to spend time on the beaches.
-He does it to participiate in world’s toughest running races, held in mountains and deserts, often exceeding 100 kilometers.
+He does it to participate in the world’s toughest running races, held in the mountains and deserts, often exceeding 100 kilometers.

-This is not only his hobbie, but also his way to show others, that everthing is possible.
+This is not only his hobby, but also his way to show others, that everything is possible.
 When Martins is back at home in Latvia he organizes outdoor adventure games and gives inspirational speeches.

 Few weeks ago I returned from Hong Kong or, as I like to call it, from the city of lights.
 My task there was to participate in a 100 kilometer mountain run.
 And I accomplished it in 18 hours.

-Why Hong Kong?
-Why you chose to run there?
+– Why Hong Kong?
+Why Did You Choose to Run There?

-My target is to finish 10 world’s toughest trail running races from around the world – in China, Japan, America, Italy, France, Morocco, Canary Islands, Switzerland and Spain.
-Currently I have taken part in 5 from 10, finishing 4 of them.
+My target is to finish 10 of the world’s toughest trail running races from around the world – in China, Japan, America, Italy, France, Morocco, Canary Islands, Switzerland and Spain.
+Currently I have taken part in 5 out of 10, finishing 4 of them.

 Doing so I want to inspire people to follow their dreams.
-I want to show, that everything you can imagine can be done, but you need to fight for it.
+I want to show, that everything you can imagine can be done.
+If you fight for it.